Debug your brain

 Bug: Seeking social validation

 Caring about others’ opinions was beneficial in a tribe of 150, not so much in a tribe of 7 billion.
-If Ben from work doesn't like you, your life expectancy won't go down.
+If Ben from work doesn't like you, your life expectancy won't go down (unless he really, really doesn't like you).

 Beyond a smartphone addiction, seeking validation may trap you into a life you’d rather not live.
 We’re capable of quitting our jobs and moving to a hut on a remote island- or just getting an experimental haircut - but don’t because “what will they think?”.
 If you don’t care about social validation, you can make radical, rather than incremental, changes to your life.
 Getting where you want to be quickly rather than slowly.